DHTMLX/gantt-docs/data/api/gantt_getlabel.md

 @short:
 	gets the label of a select control in the lightbox

+@returns:
+- label	string	the label of a select control in the lightbox

 @params:
 - property	string	the name of a data property that the control is mapped to
 - key	string, number	 the option's id.
 This parameter is compared with the task's data property to <br> assign the select's option to the task